mgallegoa/telescope-media-files.nvim/documentation/recipes_nvim_tmux_console.md

 > 💡 **Tip:** You can also use the two methods at the same time media_files() and media_files_console()

 > ⚠️ **Warning for console:** With gif files and used of panes, chafa by default loop to infinite the gif, in some consoles this block the console, if you experiment this behavior can send the flag duration to the number of seconds in the config variable.
-For example "chafa --center=on --clear --colors=full -w 9 --duration=5 "
+For example: command_open_thumbnail="chafa --center=on --clear --colors=full -w 9 --duration=5 "

-Next commented the custom values for the configuration variables used for the videos example -->
+Next, commented the custom values for the configuration variables used for the videos example -->
 ```lua

     config = function()